 - Navigating the Challenges of Caregiving

-If you need immediate help caring for your loved one, Abramson Care Advisors can help you locate the services you need for free.
+If you need immediate help caring for your loved one, Abramson Senior Care can help you locate the services you need for free.
 Call, 24 hours, seven days a week 215-371-3400.

 There are many helpful resources for dementia caregivers.
 It is very helpful to stay abreast of developments in the medical and caregiver community.
 New studies, medications, support groups, recommended books, newsletters, activities and even humor are all helpful to the caregiver.
 It is important to know that you are not alone.
 Consider reading information at